-Amtrak has daily service on the Vermonter line between St. Albans and Washington DC that stops in Bellows Falls and Brattleboro.
-Additionally, there is the Shires Connector (bus) which links Manchester and Bennington multiple times per day to Amtrak service to Manhattan and beyond.
+• Amtrak has daily service on the Vermonter line between St. Albans and Washington DC that stops in Bellows Falls and Brattleboro.
+The Shires Connector (bus) links Burlington, Manchester and Bennington multiple times per day to Amtrak service to Manhattan and beyond.
+A new service, the Valley Flyer, has multiple daily trips between New Haven and Greenfield, MA, and is considering expansion to Brattleboro and Bellows Falls.

-AIR INFRASTRUCTURE:
+• AIR INFRASTRUCTURE:

-Major airports serving the region include Albany International Airport, Bradley International Airport, Logan International Airport, and Manchester International Airport.
+• Major airports serving the region include Albany International Airport, Bradley International Airport, Logan International Airport, and Manchester International Airport in New Hampshire.
 "The federal funding from the Biden-Harris Administration's Bipartisan Infrastructure Law will transform the Brattleboro rail station with new features and upgrades, putting rail travel in Vermont back on track for more travelers.
 I'm thrilled to see the funds we helped pass through this law go to good use right here in our state and can't wait to see the project completed.
-Everyone deserves to have a safe, comfortable, accessible experience while riding on Amtrak, and this project will help provide the Brattleboro station with important improvements to enhance passenger experience for all travelers," said Senator Welch".
+Everyone deserves to have a safe, comfortable, accessible experience while riding on Amtrak, and this project will help provide the Brattleboro station with important improvements to enhance passenger experience for all travelers," said Senator Welch.
 (Source: Amtrak)